with Fresh Tomato Sauce

 The best way to make a tomato sauce is by using fresh tomatoes whenever possible.
-As I’ve mentioned in previous recipes there is nothing better than fresh vegetables and this is the time of the year to grow your own.
+As I’ve mentioned in previous recipes there is nothing better than fresh vegetables.
 Organic vine ripened plum tomatoes from your grocer are best to use for this Potato Gnocchi with Fresh Tomato Sauce recipe.

 2 pounds of yellow potatoes

 1 and 3/4 a cup of all purpose flour